Print This Bible Study

 Several lines of teaching can be drawn from Hebrews 6:7, 8.
 One would have to do with redeemed man in relation to two lands — one earthly, the other heavenly.
 Another line of teaching would contrast the two lands themselves — one land having to do with our natural birth and the other with our spiritual birth.
 However, the latter (referring to the two lands) would still have to be understood in conjunction with the former (referring to redeemed man), for one cannot be separated from the other.

-That heavenly land to which Christians under Christ have been called (in a place removed from the earth) is typified by the earthly land to which the Israelites under Moses were called (Canaan).
+That heavenly land to which Christians under Christ have been called (in a place removed from the earth) is typified by the earthly land to which the Israelites under Moses were called (the land of Canaan).
 And the land from which the Israelites were called (Egypt) would typify the land from which Christians have been called (the earth).

-Then during the coming Messianic Era the presence or absence of "rain" is associated with the presence or absence of blessings.
-On the one hand, the prophesied "latter rain" is associated with blessings for Israel, which will result in blessings for the nations (Joel 2:23); and, on the other hand, the absence of "rain" is associated with a withholding of blessings from the nations (Zechariah 14:17-19).
+Then, during the coming Messianic Era the presence or absence of “rain” is associated with the presence or absence of blessings.
+On the one hand, the prophesied “latter rain” is associated with blessings for Israel, which will result in blessings for the Gentile nations (Joel 2:23); and, on the other hand, the absence of “rain” is associated with a withholding of blessings from these nations (Zechariah 14:17-19).

 (Though the land of Canaan is part of the earth, which is under a curse, it is used in an eschatological sense within the framework of the type [referring to that day when the earth will be removed from the present curse].
-In this respect, it is used of both the rest set before us [to be realized in that coming seventh day, earth's coming Sabbath] and a land contrasted with Egypt.
-In the latter respect, the land of Canaan would be associated with "the spiritual" and the land of Egypt with "the natural.")
+In this respect, it is used relative to both the rest set before Christians [to be realized in that coming seventh day, the earth’s coming Sabbath] and a land contrasted with Egypt [always a type of the world in Scripture].
+In the latter respect, the land of Canaan would be associated with “the spiritual” and the land of Egypt with “the natural.”)

-Thus, the land of Canaan corresponds to the land of Hebrews 6:7, which ", drinks water from the rain of heaven," which "receives blessings from God."
+Thus, the land of Canaan corresponds to the land of Hebrews 6:7, which “drinks in the rain that often comes upon it,” which “receives blessings from God.”
 And the land of Canaan (to which the Israelites under Moses were called) is set forth as a type of that heavenly land (to which Christians under Christ have been called).

-Contextually, this verse would have to do with those who have been allowed to go on unto maturity within the framework of Hebrews 6:1-6, remaining faithful to their calling.
-The blessings in view would have to do with being enlightened concerning the things out ahead — tasting "of the heavenly giftthe good Word of God, and the powers of the world ['age'] to come" — and with being made "partakers ['companions'] of the Holy Spirit" in these matters, as He leads individuals "into all truth" (John 16:13; Hebrews 6:4, 5).
+Contextually, this verse would have to do with those who have been allowed to go on to maturity within the framework of Hebrews 6:1-6, remaining faithful to their calling.
+The blessings in view would have to do with being enlightened concerning the things out ahead — tastingthe heavenly gift . . . the good Word of God and the powers of the age to come” — and with being madepartakers [‘companions’] of the Holy Spirit” in these matters, as He leads individuals “into all truth” (Hebrews 6:4, 5; John 16:13).

-And further, contextually, the verse would have to do with that coming day when Christ will be the great King-Priest, "after the order of Melchizedek" (5:5-14).
+And further, contextually, the verse would have to do with that coming day when Christ will be the great King-Priestafter the order of Melchizedek” (Hebrews 5:5-14).
 That will be the day when the blessings of God will find their ultimate fulfillment insofar as man on the present earth is concerned.
 In that day the blessings of God will flow out through the Seed of Abraham to the Gentile nations from both heavenly and earthly spheres.
 And the Seed of Abraham, in that day, will dwell in these lands (heavenly and earthly), corresponding to the land of Hebrews 6:7.

 Though the enemy was stronger and more numerous than the Israelites, Caleb and Joshua believed that which God had to say concerning their calling and the land set before them.
 They had seen God's previous dealings with the Egyptians the night of the Passover (Exodus 12:29ff), they had seen God's miraculous parting of the waters of the Red Sea (Exodus 14:21, 22), they had seen God's destruction of the Egyptian army in the Red Sea (Exodus 14:23-28), they had seen God's provision of food and water in the wilderness (Exodus 16:4-18; 17:1-7), and they had seen God's continued provision of victory over anyone who stood in the way of their march toward Sinai and their subsequent march toward the land of Canaan (Exodus 17:8-14).

-(In fact, God's attitude toward anyone standing in Israel's way was such that He not only completely destroyed the Egyptian army that moved into the sea after Israel ["there remained not so much as one of them" (Exodus 14:28)] but He pronounced a terminal, annihilating judgment upon the "first of the nations" [Numbers 24:20] to war against Israel in the wilderness.
-God said to Moses: "Write this for a memorial in a book, and rehearse it in the ears of Joshua: for I will utterly put out the remembrance of Amalek from under heaven" [Exodus 17:14; cf. Deuteronomy 25:17-19].
+(In fact, God’s attitude toward anyone standing in Israel’s way was such that He not only completely destroyed the Egyptian army that moved into the sea after Israel [“Not so much as one of them remained.”
+(Exodus 14:28)], but He pronounced a terminal, annihilating judgment upon the “first of the nations” [Numbers 24:20] to war against Israel in the wilderness.
+God said to Moses:

 Thus, for Caleb and Joshua (and it should have been the same for the remainder of the nation), it was really a simple matter to look out ahead to the land set before them and believe, regardless of the strength of the land's inhabitants or the comparative weakness and seeming inability of the Israelites, that the people of Israel could "go up at once, and possess it."
 The people of Israel would be "well able to overcome it," but not in their own strength and power.
 They, as before, would have to rely upon the Lord, with His strength and power; and by so doing, through faith in the Lord, nothing could stand in their way as they marched into the land and victoriously engaged the enemy.

-But there was another side to the matter, and that was the attitude exhibited by the ten remaining spies, with their "evil report."
-They, in a faithless manner, overlooking all God's works that had proceeded, said to the Israelites, "We are not able to go up against the people; for they are stronger than we" (Numbers 13:31).
+But there was another side to the matter, and that was the attitude exhibited by the ten remaining spies, with their “evil report.”
+They, in a faithless manner, overlooking all God’s works that had preceded, said to the Israelites,

-Within one sphere, there are acceptance and blessings; within the other, there are rejection and curses.
+Within one sphere, there is acceptance, followed by blessings; within the other, there is rejection, followed by curses.
 And no middle ground lies between the two (cf. Matthew 12:30).
-Thus, these two verses outline the only two options open to any Christian: a) that of one day coming into a realization of his calling (v.
-7), or b) that of one day being overthrown short of the goal of his calling (v.
-8).
+Thus, these two verses outline the only two options open to any Christian:

-The land of Canaan is set forth, on the one hand, corresponding to the land of Hebrews 6:7; then it is set forth, on the other hand, as being sharply contrasted with the land of Egypt, which corresponds to the earth under a curse.
-And though the curse will be lifted for one thousand years (during the coming Messianic Era), at the end of this time "the earth…and the works that are therein shall be burned up" (cf. 2 Peter 3:10-13).
+The land of Canaan is set forth, on the one hand, corresponding to the land of Hebrews 6:7, associated with blessings from God; then it is set forth, on the other hand, as being sharply contrasted with the land of Egypt, which corresponds to the earth under a curse.
+And though the curse will be lifted for one thousand years (during the coming Messianic Era), at the end of this time “the earth and the works that are in it will be burned up” (cf. 2 Peter 3:10-13).

-It is the land of Egypt that corresponds to the land in Hebrews 6:8 — that which bears "thorns and briers…whose end is to be burned [set in sharp contrast to the land of v.
-7]."
-And the land of Egypt is a type of the world in which man presently lives — a world under a curse, which brings forth "thorns also and thistles" (Genesis 3:17, 18).
+It is the land of Egypt that corresponds to the land in Hebrews 6:8 — that which bears “thorns and briers . . . whose end is to be burned [set in sharp contrast to the land and its related fruit in v.
+7].”
+And “the land of Egypt” is a type of the world in which man presently lives — a world under a curse, which brings forth “thorns and thistles” (Genesis 3:17, 18).

-These Israelites looked back to a land which bore "thorns and briers" rather than out ahead to a land which brought forth "herbs useful for those by whom it is cultivated."
+These Israelites looked back to a land that bore “thorns and briers” rather than out ahead to a land that brought forth “herbs useful for those by whom it is cultivated.”
 And their subsequent overthrow in the wilderness was completely in line with that which God had to say about Egypt, the land to which they had sought to return.
-Relative to their calling and the land set before them (called out of Egypt to dwell in the land of Canaan as God's firstborn son), they were "rejected."
+Relative to their calling and the land set before them (called out of Egypt to dwell in the land of Canaan as Gods firstborn son, within a theocracy), they were “rejected.”
 They were overthrown in the wilderness, short of this goal.

 The experiences of "righteous" Lot (2 Peter 2:7, 8) form another Old Testament type — from a different perspective — concerning redeemed man's calling from the world to a land removed from the world.
 And, within this account, the type is quite instructive concerning the inability of a carnal, worldly person (though redeemed) to act in any depth at all within the "spiritual."